mrciolino/wiki-backup/locations/Mardun/Bahyrst.md

 ## Events

 ### The Low Bar Brawlers Arrive at Bahyrst
 The [Low Bar Brawlers](/organizations/low-bar-brawlers) first [Traveled To Bahyrst](/Events/traveling-to-bahyrst) in search of an ice castle which Spoops magically inherited.
-During this visit, the Order of the Soulwardens was founded.
+During this visit, the Order of the Soul Wardens was founded.

 ### Investigating The Ice Castle
 During their visit to Bahyrst, the Low Bar Brawlers investigated [The Ice Castle of Bahryst](/Events/the-ice-castle-of-bahyrst) where they drove the evil wizard [Fiad](/characters/fiad) away.
-Upon their departure, [Spoops](/characters/spoops) left [Kierkegaard](/characters/kierkegaard) in charge of both the paladin order of Soulwardens, and the city.
+Upon their departure, [Spoops](/characters/spoops) left [Kierkegaard](/characters/kierkegaard) in charge of both the paladin order of Soul Wardens, and the city.

 ### Kingdom of Paladins